netobserv/documents/blogs/acm/leverage-metrics-in-acm.md

 ### What is RHACM?

-Red Hat Advanced Cluster Management for Kubernetes (RHACM) provides end-to-end management visibility and control to manage a multi-clusters Kubernetes / OpenShift environment.
+Red Hat Advanced Cluster Management for Kubernetes (RHACM) provides end-to-end management visibility and control to manage a multi-cluster Kubernetes / OpenShift environment.
 It can be deployed with an OLM operator and is integrated with the OpenShift Console, with all managed clusters being supervised from a hub cluster console.
-More blog posts on RHACM [here](https://cloud.redhat.com/blog/tag/red-hat-advanced-cluster-management), and documentation [there](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes).
+For more information, see [blog posts](https://cloud.redhat.com/blog/tag/red-hat-advanced-cluster-management) on RHACM , and [documentation](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.9/html/about/welcome-to-red-hat-advanced-cluster-management-for-kubernetes).

 ### What is NetObserv?